 - The only role that Oscar winning actor Harold Russell ever played that was intentionally written as disabled was his role in The Best Years of Our Lives.
 He played a sailor who lost both hands during World War II (just as Russell himself had in real life).
 In all his other roles, he played men who just happened to be disabled, but the disability wasn't the point of the character.

-- One Flew Over The Cuckoo's Nest used actual inmates of the asylum they filmed in as extras.
+- One Flew Over the Cuckoo's Nest used actual patients in the institution where they filmed as extras.

 - The 1932 movie Freaks featured many legitimately disabled actors, including "Prince Randian" (who was born without limbs), Simon Metz (born with microcephaly, a smaller skull and brain) and Minnie Woolsey (who suffered from Virchow Sekel Syndrome, a combination of skeletal malformation and dwarfism).